33 High-Protein Dinners

 - Pour in diced tomatoes, simmer for 10 minutes, letting the flavors meld.

-- Reduce heat to low; stir in Greek yogurt until creamy.
+- Reduce the heat to low; stir in Greek yogurt until creamy.

 - Cook for another 2-3 minutes, then taste and adjust seasoning if needed.